Clauym/data-collection/README.md

 ![News for Mars](./Output/Mars_news.png)

-we also stored this news in a dictionary, of which you can found a substring here:
+we also stored this news in a list of dictionaries, of which you can found a substring here:

 ![News dictionary](./Output/Mars_list.png)